DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/ios/ios-install.md

 :::caution

-Installing the DevCycle iOS SDK for macOS with Carthage is currently not working correctly.
-We are investigating a solution.
+Carthage support for MacOS development with the DevCycle iOS SDK is currently not supported.
+Please contact us for more info.

 :::